AGOA: The U.S.-Africa Trade Program

 Development

-The act is an extension of the Generalized System of Preferences, a U.S. trade preference system introduced in 1974 that allows more than one hundred countries, mostly low-income nations, to export many of their goods to the United States duty-free.
-AGOA goes even further, offering this access to more than five thousand products from its thirty-five current participants.
+The act is an extension of the Generalized System of Preferences, a U.S. trade preference system introduced in 1974 that allows more than one hundred countries, mostly low-income, to export many of their goods to the United States duty-free.
+AGOA goes even further, offering preferential access to an additional 1,800 products to its 32 current participants.
 It also mandates the executive branch to increase U.S. development assistance to sub-Saharan African countries in areas including agriculture and HIV/AIDS prevention.
 It was set to expire in 2008 but has since been renewed four times.
-AGOA faces its next extension deadline in 2025.

 Which countries take part in it?